timbroderick/crainshack/README.md

 ### Google searches

 If you get stuck - and you will get stuck - there are tons of free resources online.
 Here's two ways to find them via google search:
 * Type "stackoverflow:" and your question.
-Stackoverflow is a website dedicated to answering questions about all these tools.
-It's huge and has a worldwide reach.
+[Stackoverflow](https://stackoverflow.com/) is a website dedicated to answering questions for computer developers.
+It's huge, has a worldwide reach and is essentially THE repository of developer knowledge in the 21st century for beginners all the way up to experts.
 * Type what you want to do ("excel pivot table") and then the word "tutorial."

 If those don't work, contact me and we'll figure it out together.